Learning Firmly Nonexpansive Operators: Experiments

 \paragraph{Second experiment: circles and edges} In the second experiment we performed tests on images of circles and shadows, using two different data sets and thus, two different learned operators.
 We use training data derived from the images shown in \cref{figure:dataset}.
 This choice was made to understand how Plug-and-Play methods were able to reconstruct both edges and smooth parts when provided with operators learned using completely different datasets.
 In \cref{figure:circles}, we report some results given by solving \cref{eq:image_denoise} with H$1$, TV, the denoiser learned using clean and noisy gradients from the image of butterflies on the left in \cref{figure:dataset} (Learned 1) and the one learned using clean and noisy gradients from the MNIST images on the right in \cref{figure:dataset} (Learned 2).
 Parameter and step-size choices were again done manually, looking for best performance.
 We show the values in terms of PSNR and SSIM for three different noise levels in \cref{table:2}.
 It is possible to see that (for both datasets) our data-driven method reconstructs well edges while not introducing too many artifacts in the image.
 It is interesting to notice that, while the operator learned using more natural images (the images of butterflies) reconstructs smoother solutions, the one learned using the MNIST dataset seems to reconstruct better edges while introducing some artifacts (similarly to what happens for TV regularization).

 Since we have the full expression of the learned operators, we can analyze them further.
-In \cref{figure:convergence} (on the left) we plot the Lipschitz constants for the learned operator in every element $S_t$ of the triangulation; i.e., the norm of $B_tA_t^{-1}$.
+In \cref{figure:convergence} (on the left), we plot the Lipschitz constants for the learned operator in every element $S_t$ of the triangulation; i.e., the norm of $B_tA_t^{-1}$.
 Recall that the Lipschitz constant for the learned operator is the maximum of the Lipschitz constant in every triangle.
-Even if the Lipschitz constant is not less or equal to $1$ (but still close to $1$), the PnP algorithm converges.
-The reason why the Lipschitz constant is not less than one is that we use an approximative algorithm to find a solution of \cref{Problem_for_CP} that only satisfies the Lipschitz constraints in the limit.
-To find a $1$-Lipschitz operator one can, e.g., try to replace the constraints $\|B_t(\cdot)A_t^{-1}\|\leq 1$ in \cref{eq:111} with $\|B_t(\cdot)A_t^{-1}\|\leq 1-\varepsilon$, $\varepsilon \in (0,1)$, searching in this way $(1-\varepsilon)$-Lipschitz operators.
-We did some experiments in this direction, where we chose $\varepsilon = 0.01$.
-We learned in this way actual nonexpansive operators for which the results and performance were similar.
+We can notice that the Lipschitz constant is indeed less than $1$, even if we used an approximative algorithm to find a solution of \cref{Problem_for_CP} that only satisfies the Lipschitz constraints in the limit.
+This is due to the fact that during training we replaced the constraints $\|B_t(\cdot)A_t^{-1}\|\leq 1$ in \cref{eq:111} with $\|B_t(\cdot)A_t^{-1}\|\leq 1-\varepsilon$, $\varepsilon \in (0,1)$, with $\epsilon = 0.01$, searching in this way $(1-\varepsilon)$-Lipschitz operators.
+We learned in this way actual nonexpansive operators for which we have strong convergence guarantees.
 In \cref{figure:convergence}, on the right, it is possible to see the convergence behavior of the PnP Chambolle-Pock method described in \cref{eq:PnP_CP}.
 In particular, we show the values of the ``primal residual'' $\|(u^{k}-u^{k+1})/\tau-D^*(v^k-v^{k+1})\|$ and of the ``dual residual'' $\|(v^{k}-v^{k+1})/\sigma-D(u^k-u^{k+1})\|$ as a function of iterations (see for example (12) in \cite{Goldstein2015} to see the relevance of these quantities). \cref{figure:action} shows how the action of the learned operator from $\R^2$ to $\R^2$ looks like.
-There, one can see that the learned operator has both features of the proximal map of the $2$-norm and the $2$-norm squared.
+There, one can see that, while the operator learned on the butterfly image (Learned 1) looks similar to the proximal map of the $2$-norm, we can also notice the property of having larger displacements further away from zero, which is more typical of the proximity operator of the $2$-norm squared.
+The operator learned on the MNIST dataset (Learned 1) looks similar to the proximity operator of the $1$-norm, while presenting some differences.